iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

+> Not what I wanted<br> :date: __2020-07-27 02:37:52__

+> Questions about symptoms is all grouped together.
+Choices for different symptoms is really important.
+I answered YES to symptoms, because I had no choice.
+Results came up urgent.
+That's scary.
+Needs to be more broad.<br> :date: __2020-07-24 00:24:34__

 > it doesn't work<br> :date: __2020-07-12 22:33:13__

 > Not a tracker<br> :date: __2020-07-05 23:23:48__